migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-03-11 Mon: Moved progress from /x and /s to /h.
+Scheduled call with DIA for alternative oracle providers to boost support on Harmony.

+2024-03-10 Sun:

+2024-03-09 Sat:

+2024-03-08 Fri: Created content for Envio announcement for partnership.

+2024-03-07 Thu: Transition of direction to research specific data providers for models.
+High level aim is to verify data quality or quantity to achieve 1-10% voice synthesis model performance.
+Meeting with Envio to plan next week’s announcements and potential twitter spaces.

+2024-03-06 Wed: Deep dive into Bittensor architecture and whitepaper, focusing on data component.
+Insight: End goal of bittensor is decentralized compute for entire model itself, they have a limit at 32 subnets that each consist of a unique model, not strictly at the data collection optimization layer of the model.

+2024-03-05 Tue: Research leading crypto and AI intersections who appeared at EthDenver.
+Morpheus, Bittensor, 0g, Near, Semiotic Lab, etc.

+2024-03-04 Mon: Multiple longer meetings with Stephen and team for Q2 planning and EthDenver recap.
+Sync with Artem and Yuriy about Bitcoin and AI narratives.

+---

 **1. Harmony Shard 1 Data Optimization:**

 Analyze how other blockchains make their data readily accessible, focusing on scalability and cost-reduction strategies.
 Our goal is to adapt these best practices to Harmony Shard 1, resulting in seamless data access and ultra-fast transactions, supercharging the development of powerful dApps on our platform.
 Zero knowledge proofs may also be implemented to ensure optimal security and privacy.